When should you contact a doctor?

 Do you have a viral throat infection?

 How sensitive to pain are you?
 If you are very sensitive, you may find yourself running to doctors to cure a simple sore throat.
-Because you are running to doctors who over medicate, you may be already taking unnecessary antibiotics and weakening your immune system.
+Because you are running to doctors who typically tend to over-medicate, you may be already taking unnecessary antibiotics and weakening your immune system.
 Take care because studies show that doctors tend to over prescribe antibiotics when they are not needed.

 When do homeopaths work with doctors?

 Most sore throats will heal without any treatment, including homeopathic treatment.
 If you have a sore throat that could be true strep throat (caused by a virus), then you should see a specialist in order to make sure that you do not develop the after-effects of true strep throat.
-Rheumatic fever, Kidney infection, and Rheumatic heart disease are all life threatening and have long-term consequences.
+Rheumatic fever, Kidney infection, and Rheumatic heart disease can follow viral strep throat and they are all life threatening and have long-term consequences.
 They can start with a poorly treated viral sore throat.
 Other severe throat conditions such as diphtheria or peritonsillar abscess, will require the help of a specialist as well.
 Regardless of the severity of the disease, homeopathy will speed up healing.

 What is a normal mouth?